 Their new location is 380 Fourth St., east of Broadway, between Franklin and Webster Streets.
 The building's exterior is not particularly remarkable, but once inside, the trussed aged timber ceiling with skylights calls out the nearly century-old nature of the structure.
 The 5,000-square-foot space is laid out with an emporium of goods, ranging from Victorian-era dining tables and chairs, rugs, paintings, estate jewelry, crystal, silver tea sets and antique dolls.
 There is even an antique carousel sleigh, awaiting Santa's arrival.

-The warehouse was home to a produce storage facility for vegetables grown by an Alameda family who arrived in the East Bay from Italy
+The warehouse was home to a produce storage facility for vegetables grown by an Alameda family who arrived in the East Bay from Italy in the 1880s.
+Later, in the 1970s, the Cobel Glass Company used the space to store its products.

 The building was one of several clustered in the lower Broadway district, adjacent to the rail line that ran along Third Street.
 The rail line, operated by the Western Pacific Railroad, was the third transcontinental railroad to be established in Oakland.